CodePushGo/website/src/content/blog/en/how-capacitor-handles-platform-differences.md

 | Set Up Analytics | Tracks performance metrics for each platform |
 | Enable Rollback Support | Quickly resolves platform-specific issues |

-For developers aiming to improve their workflow, tools like Capgo can simplify the process.
+For developers aiming to improve their workflow, tools like CodePushGo can simplify the process.
 Features such as end-to-end encryption and CI/CD integration help teams maintain consistency while efficiently deploying updates.

 Success in platform management depends on using the right tools and adhering to platform-specific guidelines.
 By focusing on robust detection and management strategies, developers can ensure their apps perform seamlessly across both iOS and Android.